pivotal/docs-tap/app-live-view/improved-security-and-access-control.hbs.md

 # Configure security and access control in Application Live View

-This topic tells you how to enable improved security and access control in Application Live View in Tanzu Application Platform.
+This topic tells you how to enable improved security and access control in Application Live View in Tanzu Application Platform (commonly known as TAP).
 Improved security and access control in Application Live View secures the REST API exposed by the Application Live View back end.